AlirezaPourchali/Ubuntu_automatic_installation/README.md

 ```
 python3 -m http.server 80
 ```
-ps: you have to give the current device ip when modifying the iso file in the first step
+ps : you have to give the current device ip when modifying the iso file in the first step

 # booting
 * just change the boot order to the usb and it should be fine